pachira aquatica money tree

 These tropical evergreen trees can grow to 60 feet (18m) in their natural habitat and produce tasty and edible nuts.
 In spite of their large size, they are easily pruned and make fantastic houseplants.
 The glossy-green compound leaves have 5 or more leaflets, lending these plants an attractive and unique look.

-Legend has it that the Pachira money trees brought great fortune to a struggling man after he found it and began to grow it.
+Legend has it that the Pachira money trees brought good fortune to a struggling man after he found it and began to grow it.
 Regardless of whether the folklore holds any truth or not, this plant certainly deserves a space in any houseplant collection.

 Plant Facts